buntylm/Secure-iOS-Guidelines/README.md

 ### About
 Secure coding is the practice of writing programs that are resistant to attack by malicious or mischievous people or programs.
 Secure coding helps protect a user’s data from theft or corruption.

-### Need Contribution
-Please feel free to post whatever you are learning day to day.
-Happy Learning!

 ### Swift Developer Meet
 Talk at [@GoJek](https://www.meetup.com/SwiftBengaluru/events/241324289/).
 Posted all slides at [slideshare.net](https://www.slideshare.net/BuntyMadan/ios-security-secureiosguidelines-apple-ios-swift) or you can download from [GIT](https://github.com/buntylm/Secure-iOS-Guidelines/blob/master/iOS-Security.pptx)